Xunnamius/hashnav/README.md

 How to Use
 ----------
-If you're in a hurry and just need some decent hash navigation (or a little crash course in observer-oriented hash navigation), you could do something like:
+If you're in a hurry and just need some decent hash navigation (or a little crash course in observer-oriented hash navigation), you could do something (verbose) like:

 	var hashNav = new HashNav(),
 	observerName = 'helloworld',